ArthurLinss/django-postgres/README.md

 # Django-Postgres

 Example demonstrating use of django with postgres DB.
 Also includes evnironment setup.
 Wrapped up with docker support.
 Also included are the definition of own manage.py commands, some simple test cases, forms and usage of many-to-many (MTM) model fields.
+Also added demonstration of htmx in django templates.

 # Setup